50 Secrets to Live to 100

 Researchers at the Carleton University in Canada say that having a sense of purpose may add more years to your life, because of positive relations and emotions and overall well-being.

-The Remedy Rx: Start small.
+The Rx: Start small.
 Rather than ask yourself, "Why am I here?
 What is my place in the Universe" ask yourself, "What can I do today that will make me feel like I've enriched my life, or the lives of others?"

 Get Downward, Dog